 V. Juvenile justice: the core elements of a comprehensive policy

-A comprehensive policy for juvenile justice must deal with the following core elements: the prevention of child offending; interventions without resorting to judicial proceedings and interventions in the context of judicial proceedings; the minimum age of criminal responsibility and the age of criminal majority/ upper age limit of the juvenile justice system; the guarantees for a fair trial; the deprivation of liberty including pre-trial detention and post-trial incarceration; the after care and reintegration services and the monitoring of these measures.
+A comprehensive policy for juvenile justice must deal with the following core elements: the prevention of child offending; interventions without resorting to judicial proceedings and interventions in the context of judicial proceedings; the minimum age of criminal responsibility and the age of criminal majority/ upper age limit of the juvenile justice system; the guarantees for a fair trial; the deprivation of liberty, as a last resort, including pre-trial detention and post-trial incarceration; the after care and reintegration services and the monitoring of these measures.

 A. Prevention of child offending

 One of the most important goals of the implementation of CRC is to promote the full and harmonious development of the child and to prepare him or her to live an individual and responsible life in a free society, in which he/she can assume a constructive role with respect for human rights and fundamental freedoms (preamble, arts 6, 29 and 40).
 In this regard, parents have the responsibility to provide the child, in a manner consistent with his/her evolving capacities, with appropriate direction and guidance in the exercise of his/her rights as recognized in the Convention.
-In the light of these and other provisions of CRC, it is obviously not in the best interests of the child if he/she grows up in circumstances that may cause an increased or serious risk of becoming involved in criminal activities.
+In the light of these and other provisions of the CRC, it is obviously not in the best interests of the child if he/she grows up in circumstances that may cause an increased or serious risk of becoming involved in criminal activities.
 Various measures should be taken for the full and equal implementation of the rights to an adequate standard of living (art.
 27), to the highest attainable standard of health and access to health care (art.
 24), to education (arts.
 28 and 29), to protection from all forms of physical or mental violence, injury or abuse (art.
 19), and from economic or sexual exploitation (arts.
 32 and 34), and to other appropriate services for the care or protection of children.

 A juvenile justice policy without a set of measures aimed at preventing child offending suffers from serious shortcomings.
-States parties should fully integrate into their comprehensive national policy for juvenile justice the Riyadh Guidelines (1990), which emphasise prevention policies that facilitate the successful socialization and integration of all children, in particular through the family, the community, peer groups, schools, vocational training and the world of work, as well as through voluntary organizations.
+States parties should fully integrate the Riyadh Guidelines (1990) into their comprehensive national policy for juvenile justice, which emphasise prevention policies that facilitate the successful socialization and integration of all children, in particular through the family, the community, peer groups, schools, vocational training and the world of work, as well as through voluntary organizations.
 Prevention programmes should focus on support for families in particular those in vulnerable situations, the involvement of schools in teaching basic values, and extending special care and attention to young persons at risk.
 In this regard, particular attention should also be given to children who drop out of school or otherwise do not complete their education.
 The use of peer group support and a strong involvement of parents are recommended.
 The States parties should also develop community-based services and programmes that respond to the special needs, problems, concerns and interests of children, and that provide appropriate counselling and guidance to their families.